nmortari/LTRCOM-2000/docs/TemplatesAndCloning/VerifyTheNewlyCreatedClone.md

 Just verify that the Organization is X-Series-Configuration.
 Click **Next**.

-Verify if the policies that you see has the extension of **-SRVx**, where x is your pod number.
+Verify if the policies that you see has the extension of **-SRVxx**, where x is your pod number.

 ![Verify The Newly Created Clone 3](./VerifyClone3.png "Verify The Newly Created Clone 3")